cf-mf/net-auto-config/README.md

-# Automatic Network Configurator / Configurador de Rede Automático
+# Configurador de Rede Automático / Automatic Network Configurator

+### NOTA: Este repositório oferece dois scripts idênticos, mas com idiomas diferentes.
+Escolha o que preferir:

+- `network-config.bat` - prompts and comments in **English**

+- `configurar-rede.bat` - prompts e comentários em **Português**

+---

 ## 🇺🇸 English

 ### Description
 This Windows `.bat` script automatically configures **IP, DNS, and Proxy** on a network adapter.
-It supports multiple network profiles and operating modes (automatic or manual).
+It allows configuring a network profile and choosing operating modes (automatic or manual).

 ### Features
-- Automatic network adapter detection or manual selection.
+- Automatic or manual network adapter selection
-- Set static IP or DHCP.
+- Static IP or DHCP configuration.
 - Configure primary and secondary DNS.
 - Enable or disable Proxy.
-- Supports multiple network profiles via the `NOME_REDE` variable.

 ### Requirements
 - Windows (7, 8, 10, or 11)
 - Run the script as **Administrator**
-- Original `.bat` file should not be modified outside the configuration variables

 ### Usage
-1. Open `network-config.bat` with Notepad or another text editor..
+1. Download or copy the content of `network-config.bat` into Notepad or another text editor.
-2. Edit the configuration variables at the top of the script (optional):
+2. Optionally, edit the configuration variables at the top of the script:
-   - `NOME_REDE` – profile label
+   - `NOME_REDE` – network profile label
    - `MODO_AUTO_ADMIN` – auto-elevate to admin (true/false)
    - `MODO_SELECAO_REDE` – `auto` or `manual`
    - `MODO_REDE` – `STATIC` or `DHCP`